mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 geometric types.

-Based on the overall impression I was getting from the design, I decided to use some professional Chinese street photography which was super hard to find, but after hours of searching These naturally led me into trying some traditional Chinese typography (which I never did before).
+Based on the overall impression I was getting from the design, I decided to use some professional Chinese street photography.
+It was hard to find exactly what I was looking for, but after hours of searching through seas of stock photos, I finally came across the perfect pictures for this project.
+These naturally led me into
+trying some traditional Chinese typography (which I never did before).
 It was very satisfying and mega fun.
 I'm quite happy with the overall result, can be ideal